spitlo/spitlo.github.io/content/music/stromata.md

 #tags = ["Collaboration", "Electronic"]
 +++

 Stromata is a collaboration born out of boredom.
-It’s a form of musical back-and-forth where a piece of music is sent between me and kryptho and each iteration adds or subtracts something.
+It’s a form of musical tennis where me and _kryptho_ sends a piece of music back and forth.

+## Rules

+Each iteration is a modified version of the previous version.
+The rules are pretty lax, basically:

+  1. You must use the file your receive in some way
+  2. You must return a consistently and predictably named file

+Other than that, anything goes.
+Examples of possible modifications (on a scale from pedestrian to hard core):

+- [ ] Convert to ogg, then back to original format
+- [ ] Play it on your computer, record it on your phone
+- [ ] Add harmonica
+- [ ] Add harmonica and lyrics
+- [ ] Play it on your computer, record it to your phone while playing harmonica.
+Save as ogg
+- [ ] Record the song to cassette, take the tape out and cut it to pieces.
+Glue it together again and put it back into the cassette.
+Record it (save as ogg)
+- [ ] Print the file.
+Keep only the pages whose numers are included in a fibonacci sequence (you will need an extra copy of page one).
+Scan these pages.
+Somehow make a song from that.
+- [ ] Using a magnetoencephalography helmet, record your reactions to the song.
+Convert those readings to frequencies.
+Convert the frequencies to actual tones.
+Record the tones.
+Add reverb.

+There are a lot of other modifications that are also possible/desirable.

 The first version, `a-000.wav` was sent on 2021-02-20 at 14:03 CET.